storesafe/cordova-sqlite-storage/README.md

 ## Background processing

 The threading model depends on which version is used:
-- For Android, one background thread per db;
+- For For Android and Amazon Fire-OS, one background thread per db;
-- for iOS, background processing using a thread pool;
+- for iOS, background processing using a very limited thread pool (only one thread working at a time);
-- for Windows, no background processing (to be added in the near future).
+- for Windows Universal (8.1), no background processing (for future consideration).

 # Sample with PRAGMA feature

 This is a pretty strong test: first we create a table and add a single entry, then query the count to check if the item was inserted as expected.
 Note that a new transaction is created in the middle of the first callback.